The Lake House (Brooklyn Nine-Nine): Plot

-Intending to help Holt (Andre Braugher) on his separation, Terry (Terry Crews) suggests that the squad go with him on a weekend getaway at Holt's lake house to make him feel better.
-Amy (Melissa Fumero) brings Mac to the trip while Rosa (Stephanie Beatriz) starts using edibles to get herself through the trip.
+Intending to help Holt (Andre Braugher) through his separation from Kevin (Marc Evan Jackson), Terry (Terry Crews) suggests that the squad take him on a weekend getaway to Holt's lake house.
+Amy (Melissa Fumero) brings Mac on the trip, while Rosa (Stephanie Beatriz) uses medically-prescribed edibles to get through the trip.

-At the lake house, the squad is whelmed at the fact that there is no lake in the area (it had been built by Kirsopp Lake) and that the house mostly consists of sitting rooms due to a technology ban.
-To complicate things, Jake (Andy Samberg) invited Kevin (Marc Evan Jackson) to the house in an attempt to rekindle his relationship with Holt.
-The squad refuses to help although Terry secretly aids Jake.
-They plan a romantic meeting for them by having them meet while they are birdwatching.
-However, the plan goes wrong when bees swarm the meeting and Kevin suffers an allergic reaction.
-Holt and Kevin realize Jake's plan.
-Holt relates Jake's scheme to the German book Das doppelte Lottchen.
-Nevertheless, they bond when Holt finds a corncrake and describes it to Kevin.
-Despite the moment, Kevin leaves the house.
-Jake then proves to Holt that Kevin still loves him through the birdwatch moment and they agree to go to couples therapy.
+Arriving at the lake house, the squad discover that there is no lake in the area (Holt explains they named it after its original owner, Kirsopp Lake) and that the house mostly consists of sitting rooms, with no television or Internet.
+To complicate things, Jake (Andy Samberg) has invited Kevin to the house in an attempt to rekindle his relationship with Holt.
+The squad is annoyed with Jake and refuses to help, though Terry offers Jake his clandestine help, preferring to stay on the fence until the last possible moment in case Jake's plan goes wrong.

+Terry and Jake plan a romantic picnic for Holt and Kevin, luring them both into the woods on the pretext of birdwatching.
+However, the plan goes wrong when bees swarm and Kevin suffers an allergic reaction.
+Holt and Kevin realize Jake's plan, yet still bond when Holt finds a rare corncrake and describes it to Kevin.
+Despite this tender moment, Kevin abruptly leaves the house, leading Holt to believe their relationship is over.
+Jake later has an epiphany about the birdwatching and realizes Kevin still loves Holt; they agree to couples therapy.

-Meanwhile, Boyle (Joe Lo Truglio) asks Amy to help with putting Mac to sleep and she reluctantly accepts.
+Meanwhile, Boyle (Joe Lo Truglio) wants to help Amy with putting Mac to sleep and she reluctantly accepts.
 She is frustrated to see that Boyle has no problem in taking care of the baby.
 However, Boyle accidentally locks Mac in his room after putting Mac down for his nap.
-Despite his attempts to hide it from Amy, she eventually finds out and crashes through the door to retrieve Mac.
+Despite his attempts to hide it from Amy, she finds out and crashes through the door to retrieve Mac.
 After a talk with Jake, she thanks Boyle for helping her but also scolds him for trapping Mac.
-Rosa bonds with Scully (Joel McKinnon Miller) while eating chips under the influence of the edibles and agrees to go with him to Buffalo, New York to tour chip factories, much to her horror after sobering up.
+Rosa bonds with Scully (Joel McKinnon Miller) while eating chips under the influence of the edibles and agrees to go with him to Buffalo, New York to tour chip factories, much to her horror.